PostHog/posthog.com/contents/tutorials/react-cookie-banner.md

 ## Step 1: Setting up React

-This tutorial is for React, but this works for other JavaScript frameworks as well (we have specific tutorials for [Next.js](/tutorials/nextjs-cookie-banner) and [Vue](/tutorials/vue-cookie-banner)).
+This tutorial is for React, but it works for other JavaScript frameworks as well (we have specific tutorials for [Next.js](/tutorials/nextjs-cookie-banner) and [Vue](/tutorials/vue-cookie-banner)).

 We'll set up our React app with [Vite](https://vitejs.dev/guide/).
 To do this, head into the command line, then create and install the app (we name ours `react-cookie-banner`).